The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Summary

 In this work, we investigate a new method to estimate neutrino energy in broadband beams based on the measurement of the final-state hadronic invariant mass, $W$.
 This method is compared against several other commonly used estimators: the CCQE kinematics formula, summation of the energies of final state protons, a calorimetry based approach, and the Sobczyk-Furmanski method.

 The $W^2$ method consistently exhibits the smallest overall bias as functions of the true energy, with a variance comparable to other inclusive estimators, particularly once resolution effects are considered.
 Additionally, the $W^2$ method shows the weakest dependence on FSI effects, most notably when using the GENIE neutrino event generator.
-When probing the stability of each estimator against the visible hadronic invariant mass, missing hadronic energy, and lepton scattering angle, we find that the $W^2$ method often shows the least variation in bias with respect to these variables, especially in the case of the lepton's scattering angle.
+When probing the stability of each estimator against the visible hadronic invariant mass, missing hadronic energy, and the angle and momentum of the scattered lepton, we find that the $W^2$ method often shows the least variation in bias with respect to these variables, especially in the case of the lepton's scattering angle.

 These findings are mirrored in an oscillation analysis context.
 The most powerful methods in the exclusion tests are the calorimetric, $W^2$, and CCQE-like estimators.
 While the Sobczyk–Furmanski method achieves the lowest variance, its sensitivity in the toy oscillation analyses is reduced due to the substantial loss of statistics.
-In the closure tests, the $W^2$ method emerges as the most stable among the inclusive estimators, particularly with respect to FSI effects, often exhibiting the smallest bias in the extracted oscillation parameters across the widest regions of parameter space.
+In the closure tests, the $W^2$ method emerges as the most stable among the inclusive estimators, often exhibiting the smallest bias in the extracted oscillation parameters across the widest regions of parameter space.

 In this work, we examine each method individually, highlighting the contexts and underlying motivations for which each estimator performs best.
 This thorough examination provides a detailed guidance for future experiments on how to combine estimators to enhance overall performance.
+Certain considerations when combining estimators have not explored in this work, for example migration of events between channels due to reconstruction failures possibly leading to a decline in performance.

+In this analysis we calculate the estimated energy event by event using each method assuming the detection thresholds established by existing LArTPCs coupled with perfect efficiency and particle separation performance.
+Future studies of this subject should attempt to use more complete detector response and reconstruction models to further explore the interplay between the cross section modeling effects explored here and these other aspects of oscillation measurements.